ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

 ## Contact

 If you have any questions or want to get in touch with me, send me a message through [ganiulis.com](https://ganiulis.com/).

+## License

+This project follows the [The 2.0 version of the Apache License](https://www.apache.org/licenses/LICENSE-2.0).

+Read the [License file](https://github.com/ganiulis/Gilded-Rose-Refactoring-Kata-PHP/blob/main/LICENSE) for more information.